Tabora: History

-Beginning in the 1830s, coastal traders increasingly settled in the region to take advantage of the ivory and slave caravan trade.
+In the early 1830s, coastal traders increasingly settled in the region to take advantage of the ivory and slave caravan trade.
 Swahili and Omani traders established Kazeh, near present-day Tabora, in the 1850s.
 By 1870, Tabora was home to a population of 5,000-10,000 people living in roughly fifty large square houses.
-These homes accommodated up to several hundred people each and had inner courtyards, adjacent garden plots, store rooms, servant quarters and outhouses for slaves.
-The town was also surrounded by Nyamwezi villages, which provided produce and caravan labor.
+These homes accommodated up to several hundred people each and had inner courtyards, adjacent garden plots, store rooms, servant quarters, and outbuildings for slaves.

+The town was surrounded by Nyamwezi villages, whose people provided produce and caravan labor.
 In this period the Sultan of Zanzibar appointed a representative there.
 It was part of the Kingdom of Unyanyembe.
 Tabora was a center of trade for traders from as far North as the Buganda Kingdom.
 By August 1871, one-quarter of the town was burned when the forces of the Nyamwezi ruler Mirambo sacked it.

-Although the German East Africa protectorate was proclaimed over the region in 1885, as late as 1891 travellers reported it to be a lawless town, and the German colonial administration did not gain control of it until later that year.
-As a major station on the Central Line it became the most important administrative centre of central German East Africa.
+Although the German East Africa protectorate was proclaimed over the region in 1885, as late as 1891 travellers reported it to be a lawless town.
+The German colonial administration did not gain control of it until later that year.
+As a major station on the Central Line, it became the most important administrative centre of central German East Africa.